 Step 1: Setup Your Hosting Account

-When I setup my hosting account there were so many steps involved.
+When I set up my hosting account, there were so many steps involved.
 I had to decide between a Linux or Windows account, then there was the whole separate c-panel, and FTP, that I was totally lost.
-Save yourself the headache and use Bluehost.
+Save yourself a headache and use Bluehost.
 They have made the process so simple, anyone can do it, no tech experience needed.
 Besides being simple Bluehost offers 24-7 support via phone, email, and chat — which you’ll want should you ever encounter a problem.
 They’re also affordable ($3.95 to $6.95 a month, plus a free domain), which is a huge plus if you’re launching your blog on a shoestring budget.

 For step 1 all you have to do is go to Bluehost.com and click on green “get started now” button – easy peasy.

 Step 2: Select Which Hosting Plan You Want